dhavalbhavsar/pictureworks/README.md

 ### Setup

-1. Backend - Please follow the instructions in the backend folder for setup API.
+1. Backend - Please follow the instructions in the `Backend` folder for setup API.
-2. front-end - Please follow the instructions in the front-end folder for setup ReactJS application.
+2. front-end - Please follow the instructions in the `front-end` folder for setup ReactJS application.